 Kearney, Missouri

-I've been building costume bits for cosplay since around 2019.
-Mostly EVA foam including a 7' scythe for my daughter's RWBY costume.
-I met Walkin' & Rollin' Costumes through a Facebook post and volunteered for the 2019 (?) fall build.
-I can't wait to see what the next generation of costumes will look like and get my company and coworkers involved.
-Pipe is what we do!
+Jason has been building costume bits for cosplay since around 2019.
+Mostly EVA foam including a 7' scythe for his daughter's RWBY costume.
+He met Walkin' & Rollin' Costumes through a Facebook post and volunteered for the 2019 fall build.
+He can't wait to see what the next generation of costumes will look like and to get his company and coworkers involved.
+Pipe is what they do!

 |